-• Continue working on fine tuning the cost workbook and associated written procedures.

-• Work with SFMTA Accounting and the Controller's Office to formally "close" Financial Accounting Management Information System (FAMIS) index codes no longer used, such as those related to the already completed preliminary engineering phase, to minimize erroneous posting of current costs to past phases and activities.
+- Continue working on fine tuning the cost workbook and associated written procedures. - Work with SFMTA Accounting and the Controller's Office to formally "close" Financial Accounting Management Information System (FAMIS) index codes no longer used, such as those related to the already completed preliminary engineering phase, to minimize erroneous posting of current costs to past phases and activities.

 SFMTA has been working to create a useful Trend Log for Contract 1300 using CM13.
 The trend log was finalized in July and is up and running.
-The PMOC recognizes the significant accomplishment of creating the trend log for the 1300 Contract.
+The PMOC recognizes the significant accomplishment of creating the trend log for the 1300 Contract and notes that refinements to the reporting capability are continuing to be made.
 The PMOC notes that the trend log does not allow tracking of contract changes that will be paid outside of the CSP program separate from changes that will be covered by the program budget.
 Programming of the CM13 module would be needed to provide separate tracking of program and non-program costs.
 Although the 1300 Contact trend log includes notes as to the funding sources for each change, the PMOC suggests that the ability to do separate tracking of program costs from non-program work would be useful to both SFMTA and FTA.